The History of the Origin of the Sigil of Baphomet and its Use in the Church of Satan

 During his years of research into the “Black Arts,” Anton LaVey had come across this book and added it to his collection.
 So when he chose to metamorphose his magic circle, “The Order of the Trapezoid,” into the Church of Satan, he decided that this particular symbol was the one which most fully embodied the principles which were the bedrock of the first aboveground Satanic church.

 The pentagram (pentalpha) comes from the Pythagorean tradition.
-The goat’s or ram’s head within it refers to the Goat of Mendes, a symbol of the Egyptian Neter Amon, who was called “the hidden one, he who abides in all things, the soul of all phenomena” and is thus the closest Neter to the Dark Force which is seen to permeate and motivate all nature.
-The two concentric circles which contain the word “Leviathan” written in Hebrew (starting at the lowermost point and moving counterclockwise) stem from the traditions of the Ophite (serpent) Jews, and this is the essence of the Dragon of the Abyss, descended from Tiamat, sometimes symbolized as an ouroboros (serpent biting its own tail forming a circle).
+The goat’s or ram’s head within it refers to the Goat of Mendes, a symbol of the Egyptian Neter Amon, who was called “the hidden one, he who abides in all things, the soul of all phenomena” and is thus the closest Neter to the Dark Force which is seen by Satanists to permeate and motivate all nature.
+The two concentric circles which contain the word “Leviathan” written in Hebrew (starting at the lowermost point and moving counterclockwise) stem from the traditions of the Ophite (serpent) Jews, and this is the essence of the Dragon of the Abyss, descended from the Babylonian goddess Tiamat, sometimes symbolized as an ouroboros (a serpent biting its own tail forming a circle).
 Thus, in one sigil, we find a confluence of several cultures’ approach to embodying what we call Satan.

 That the original source for this symbol was the Maurice Bessy book was well-known among the members who attended rituals at the Black House during our formative years.
 The book was constantly being perused by them, and was often used as a prop in photo shoots (minus the dust jacket which did not include this symbol).
 Anton LaVey never claimed to have designed the Bessy version of this symbol (as falsely stated by some of our detractors).